GoSimpleLLC/nbvcxz/README.md

 `nbvcxz` is java library (and standalone console program) which is heavily inspired by the work in [zxcvbn](https://github.com/dropbox/zxcvbn).

 Password strength estimation is a bit of an art and science.
-Strength estimation is accomplished by running a password through different algorithms looking for matches in any part of the password on: `word lists`, `common dates`, `common years`, `spacial patterns`, `repeating characters`. `repeating sets of characters`, and `alphabetic sequences`.
+Strength estimation is accomplished by running a password through different algorithms looking for matches in any part of the password on: `word lists` (with fuzzy matching), `common dates`, `common years`, `spacial patterns`, `repeating characters`. `repeating sets of characters`, and `alphabetic sequences`.